HIV being cured in a woman

 She once received blood from an umbilical cord to treat her leukaemia.
 However, this blood had a particularity: her donor was only partially compatible with the patient.
 Despite this, her cancer has now been in remission for 4 and a half years.

 As for the treatment of HIV, it consisted of stem cell transplants.
 This is not the first time this type of treatment has been used.
 In the past, two other HIV patients have been treated in this way.
 However, these patients were men.
-In this, the study is a first because the patient could become the first woman “cured” of HIV.
+In this, the study is a first because the patient might become the first woman “cured” of HIV.

 HIV, a still little-known virus that affects millions of people